Land cost:

 Today’s run: None scheduled.

-Today’s boat ride: Boat tour to Uros and Taquile islands (Peru).
+Today’s boat ride: Boat tour to the Uros Islands (Peru).

 |